Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Duration: 1 - 2 Days + Evenings

-A must visit!
-Travel back in time along the cobblestone streets.
+Though recently it has gotten touristy and expensive, Old San Juan is still perfect for a day visit!
 If you are traveling around Jan 20, enjoy the week-long famous celebration of San Sebastian Festival.
-Lots of music, parade & locals dancing on the street.
+Lots of music, parades & locals dancing on the streets.
 The entire old city fills with live and spirit!

 Visit El Morro & San Cristobal Fortresses (1/2 - 1 Day)